Oil pact monitors won't discuss further cuts at July meet - report

-MOSCOW A ministerial committee monitoring an OPEC-led pact on cutting oil production will not discuss the possibility of further cuts at its regular meeting on July 24, OPEC's secretary-general said in comments carried by Russia's Interfax news agency on Sunday.
+MOSCOW (Reuters) - A ministerial committee monitoring an OPEC-led pact on cutting oil production will not discuss the possibility of further cuts at its regular meeting on July 24, OPEC's secretary-general said in comments carried by Russia's Interfax news agency on Sunday.

 Mohammad Barkindo, who was speaking to journalists in Istanbul before the World Petroleum Congress, said such discussions would be premature, Interfax reported.